KTH/webtex/README.md

 ### Servlet interface

-The servlet interface is identical to the original Mathtran interface.
-It takes two paramters:
+The servlet request interface is identical to the original Mathtran interface.
+A couple of headers are added with more information about the generated image.

+#### Request

+HEAD and GET requests are supported.
+Both include the same headers but the HEAD request does not contain the image data (obviously).

 `tex` A URLencoded LaTeX expression.